edgonzalesjr/Automated-Log-and-Threat-Analysis/README.md

 ## Outcome

- - Automated Log Analysis: Wrote scripts that scan and examine logs in order to identify and report odd activity, such as unsuccessful login attempts, dubious URLs, or warning indications.
+- Automated Log Analysis: Wrote scripts that scan and examine logs to identify and report odd activity, such as unsuccessful login attempts, shady URLs, or warning indications.
- - Malware Detection: Wrote Python scripts to examine and hash email attachments in order to identify potentially dangerous content.
+- Malware Analysis: Wrote Python scripts to examine and hash email attachments to identify potentially dangerous content.
 - Incident Response: Automated the process of identifying and resolving threats, such as IP blocking in brute force attacks.
 - Security Monitoring: Automated monitoring scripts to keep track of unsuccessful local and SSH login attempts.
- - Effective Reporting: Generated reports by examining logs, odd behavior, and system problems in order to provide useful information.
+- Effective Reporting: Generated template reports based on the results of Incident Response and Security Monitoring activities to provide useful information.

 ## Acknowledgements